DiSSCo/dissco.github.io/DataETL/IdentifierRecs.md

 <details>
 	<summary> <strong>Click here to expand:</strong> This best practice describes options for assigning a specimen a persistent identifier.</summary>
 	<p><strong>Level:</strong> Basic </p>
-	<p><strong>Use Case:</strong> As a digitisation manager I want to idenify specimens with persistent, globally unique identifiers so
+	<p><strong>Use Case:</strong> As a digitisation manager I want to identify specimens with persistent, globally unique identifiers so
 	that I can make the digitised specimens identifiable anywhere</p>
 	<p><strong>Recommendation:</strong></p>
 	<p>CETAF Stable Identifiers</p>